Bodysbobb/bodysbobb.github.io/_pages/cv.md

 nav: true
 nav_order: 2
 cv_pdf: Pattawee_CV_Data_Analyst.pdf # you can also use external links here
-description: Please refer to the full CV here:
+description: Please refer to the full CV here
 toc:
   sidebar: left
 ---